-Two timely lectures on post-COVID procedures underline the impressive agenda of medical aesthetics topics in our Professional Development Symposium on June 14.
-Expert speakers from across the U.S. and Canada will deliver online presentations and interactive discussions.
+Two timely lectures on post-COVID procedures highlight the impressive agenda of medical aesthetics topics in our next Professional Development Symposium when speakers from across North America will deliver online presentations and discussions.

 The COVID-19 pandemic is not over yet, but we are nearing the time when we will be able to go back to work and see patients again.
 In advance, make sure your services will be as safe as possible.
 Being ready means being safe!